silencer00001/bitcoin-core-0.10.0-addrindex/README.md

 ##Q&A

 **NOTICE**:
-* On Jan 9, 2015 Counterparty started reccommending deterministically built binaries from [this Github repo](https://github.com/btcdrak/bitcoin/releases/tag/addrindex-0.10.0).
+* On Jan 9, 2015 Counterparty started reccommending deterministically built Bitcoin Core 0.10.0 binaries from [this Github repo](https://github.com/btcdrak/bitcoin/releases/tag/addrindex-0.10.0).
-* Because of issues following a recent OpenSSL update (see [this](http://sourceforge.net/p/bitcoin/mailman/message/33221963/) discussion), it may be a good idea to see how that plays out and maybe use recommended binaries from the link above (once they get updated).
-Counterparty users should follow the official advice when deciding to upgrade/change their OpenSSL, Bitcoin Core or Counterparty code.
-* Information below will for now remain available because these are packages and not just binaries and I intend to keep the page up to date.

 **Q: What's this?**

 A: Various binaries of Bitcoin Core 0.10.0 with jmcorgan addrindex patch.
-It's very similar to what I put on the other page with binaries I built [here](https://github.com/rippler/btc-jmcorgan-addrindex-v0.9.2.0-fca268c-beta), but the only difference is that Bitcoin Core is version 0.10.0.0.
-If you install one of these binaries with a GUI you'll see `Bitcoin Core version v0.10.0.0-fb4298f (32-bit)` in **Help > About Bitcoin Core**.
+It's very similar to what I put on the other page with binaries I built [here](https://github.com/rippler/btc-jmcorgan-addrindex-v0.9.2.0-fca268c-beta), but the only difference is that Bitcoin Core is v0.10.0.

-Like those binaries, these would be needed for [counterpartyd](https://github.com/CounterpartyXCP/counterpartyd) for Windows, Debian and Raspbian, but they can also be used stand-alone (but if you wanted to do that you'd probably want to download Bitcoin Core from the usual place like bitcoin.org rather than have a patched version).
+These can be used with [counterpartyd](https://github.com/CounterpartyXCP/counterpartyd) for Windows, Debian and Raspbian, but they can also be used stand-alone (but if you wanted to do that you'd probably want to download Bitcoin Core from the usual place like bitcoin.org rather than have a patched version).

 **Q: Where did source code come from and how did you build the binaries?**

-A: It's the current (as of Dec 25, 2014) bitcoin master branch with jmcorgan's addrindex patch.
+A: It's the current (as of Jan 12, 2014) bitcoin master branch with jmcorgan's addrindex patch.
 You can get it this way here:
 `git clone --branch=addrindex https://github.com/btcdrak/bitcoin bitcoin-core-0.10.0-addrindex`.
 * Windows binaries were built **with and without** GUI and/or wallet support, using a 32-bit version of MinGW on Windows 7 x64.
 * Ubuntu and Raspbian bianaries were all built without wallet support, using the same approach that the Counterparty Federated Node setup script uses for Bitcoin Core 0.9.3 with necessary minor adjustments required for v0.10.0.

-Ingridients used on Windows: Boost 1.57.0, BerkelyDB 4.8.30, GMPlib 6.0.0a, libpng 1.6.14, OpenSSL 1.0.1j, Miniupnpc-1.9.20141128, Protocol Buffers 2.6.1, QRencode 3.4.4, Qt 5.3.2, gcc v4.9.2.
+* Ingridients used on Windows: Boost 1.57.0, BerkelyDB 4.8.30, GMPlib 6.0.0a, libpng 1.6.14, OpenSSL 1.0.1j, Miniupnpc-1.9.20141128, Protocol Buffers 2.6.1, QRencode 3.4.4, Qt 5.3.2, gcc v4.9.2.

+**NOTE**: Because of issues following a recent OpenSSL update (see [this](http://sourceforge.net/p/bitcoin/mailman/message/33221963/) discussion), extra caution is warranted.
+At the moment latest OpenSSL binaries haven't been released for Windows, Ubuntu 14.04 (Stable) and Raspbian (Stable).
+Bitcoin Core 0.10.0-rc2 (below it's available for Debian) supposedly can work with latest OpenSSL fixes.

 **Q: Is it stable?**